To Guillena = 22.4km

-The Camino continues left just after the monastery.
+The Camino turns left just after the monastery.

 The Camino turns right at Plaza San Francisco and enters the walled old city from the east.
 It turns right at the cathedral and leaves the old city on to Plazuela de Santiago.
-At Iglesia de / Church of Santiago it veers left and continues north out of the city along Calle de Zapataría, passing to the left of the bullring, from where you can easily pick up the waymarkings.
+At Iglesia de Santiago, there it veers left and continues north out of the city along Calle de Zapataría, passing to the left of the bullring, from where you can easily pick up the waymarkings.

 Continue north along the main street to leave town.
-2km / ½ hr out, where there's a small round building with a pointed roof, take the right fork.
+2km out, where there's a small round building with a pointed roof, take the right fork here.